Using Plandek to reduce Cycle Time by 75% and increase deployment frequency by 15%

 As a ‘North Star’ metric, Cycle Time was quickly adopted as a key focus for delivery teams.
 The Plandek network of dashboards allowed each team to closely analyse their own Cycle Time and understand where in the Cycle there was an opportunity to drive down time to value.

-As per figure 1 below, the Plandek Cycle Time metric view allows teams to understand the time spent on each ticket status within the development cycle.
-The flexible analytics capability and powerful filtering allow analysis by Status, Issue Type, Epic (and any other standard or custom ticket field) all plotted over any time range required.
+As per Figure 1 below, the Plandek Cycle Time metric view allows teams to understand the time spent on each ticket status within the development cycle.
+The flexible analytics capability and powerful filtering allow analysis by Status, Issue Type, and Epic (and any other standard or custom ticket field) all plotted over any time range required.